yaswanthpattapu/smart-pruner/README.md

   3. Import it in ipynb file.

 ## Contributing
 We welcome contributions to Smart-Pruner!
 If you have suggestions, bug reports, or want to add new features, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.